 This is one of Jimi’s last documented live performances, on the island of Maui in Hawaii.
 The two songs are very different in terms of sound and feel, so it was an interesting choice for Jimi to string them together.

 Funny, this concert at Royal Albert Hall in London is a very famous one, but it might not even be in the top 5 Hendrix concerts of all time.
-This rare live version of “I Don’t Live Today,” however, is a particularly good showcase for Hendrix’s unparalleled skills and stage presence.
+This rare live version of “Little Wing,” however, is a particularly good showcase for Hendrix’s unparalleled skills and stage presence.

 8. “Star Spangled Banner” – Woodstock, 1969